 Congratulations!
 You’ve made it through the most difficult part of the job hunt.
-All the job applications, interview rounds, and thank-you notes have paid off!
+All the job applications, interview rounds, and thank you emails after the interviews have paid off!
 Now, it might be tempting to jump right in and accept a job offer, but hold on for the more grueling decision is yet to be taken.
-Before you accept a job offer, you need to ensure that you are going into the new role with clarity about what it will entail.
+If you don’t know how to accept a job offer, keep in mind that you need to ensure you’re going into the new role with clarity about what it will entail.

 Most people are so nerve-wracked during an interview that they don’t want to rock the boat or say the wrong thing.
 This keeps them from getting more information about the role, the compensation, the team and the company.
 How would you know if it’s the right job for you?
+Is it your desired job title?
 The key here is to imagine a job interview as a sales pitch.
 If you know your role well, you’ve got to sell yourself into the role and let the results do the talking.
 At the end of the day, you’re selling your time for money.

 Follow Ladders on Flipboard!

 The HR Digest has a checklist of sensible questions to ask before you accept a job offer.

 Interviewing is a two-way street.
 The employer is offering you the job, and you are offering the talent.
 Remember, the person interviewing you might very well be your working partner.
 Talk to them, ask for clarification so you have more details about the role you have been offered.
 There is a slight chance that no one has ever asked this question.
 It can help you break the ice and give you the edge when it’s time to select a candidate.

 When you ask questions, it shows interest in the company, gives you more information, and makes the conversation flow between you and the interviewer.

 - How did this position come to be open?

 - What does success look like in this role?